-99. In a Press Release, CCSA Foxx stated that Watts's and his team's "pattern of misconduct" caused her "to lose confidence in the initial arrests and the validity of these convictions."
+99. In a press release, CCSA Foxx stated that the "pattern of misconduct" by Watts and his team caused her "to lose confidence in the initial arrests and the validity of these convictions."

 ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.